 - Then we talked about space advantage, time advantage, and power of developed pieces in chess.

-- Finally discussed in brief about one of the most genius chess player- Paul Morphy
+- Finally discussed in brief one of the most genius chess players- Paul Morphy

 Does the first move in chess have to be a pawn?